Lost 8,000 BTC: James Howells Ends $950M Hard Drive Search After 12 Years

 The landfill is estimated to be 15 meters deep with 200,000 tons of waste, making recovery highly impractical.
 A $620 million damages lawsuit filed by Howells in late 2024 was dismissed in January 2025.

-Despite offering 30% of the recovered funds to the city and residents, logistical challenges and regulatory barriers brought the search to a close—highlighting the irreversible nature of early Bitcoin losses and the difficulties in recovering crypto wallets for digital assets.
+Despite offering 30% of the recovered funds to the city and residents, logistical challenges and regulatory barriers brought the search to a close—highlighting the irreversible nature of early Bitcoin losses and the difficulties in recovering storage devices for digital assets.